huhwt/huhwt-xtv/README.md

 --------------------------

 ... in the usual way: download the zip file, extract it to the modules_v4 directory, and that's it.
 You should completely remove the existing version beforehand.

+Note: You should download the zip file from the release marked as “latest”.
+The code that can be downloaded from the Github view corresponds to the development version and may be unstable.

 Development
 -------------------------